dvp536/BMO/README.md

 # BMO
 The AI

+***IMPORTANT***
+The model trained (model.pkl) will only work with CUDA and not with the CPU.
+You will need to train it again if CUDA is not available.

+Libraries
+Numpy: 1.26.3 or lower
+SentencePiece: 0.2.0
+Torch: 2.5.1+cuxxx (Replace cuxxx for the cuda you have, for example cu118 is what we use)
+Torchaudio: 2.5.1+cuxxx (Replace cuxxx for the cuda you have, for example cu118 is what we use)
+Torchvision: 0.20.1+cuxxx (Replace cuxxx for the cuda you have, for example cu118 is what we use)
+Transformers: 4.46.2

 **model.py**: The script that defines the model architecture and training process, including dataset loading, loss calculation, and optimization.

 **dataset.txt**: The file containing the raw data used to train the model, typically formatted as a series of dialogue examples or text.